grouposiris/osiris_website/index.md

           OSIRIS I
         text: >-
           Our very first design, OSIRIS I, has been accepted in an IEEE program, with strong chances for tapeout by year-end.
+      - image: assets/img/timeline/4.png
+        title: >+
+          November 2024:
+          OSIRIS I
+        text: >-
+          The core OSIRIS I has been sent to tapeout, with samples delivery expected by April 2025.

   - type: contact.html
     section_id: contacts